-This test measures the net plan liability for the population that is expected to have costs exactly equal to the ICL.
+This test measures the net plan liability for the population that is expected to have costs greater than or equal to the ICL.
 For the proposed plan, this amount must be greater than or equal to that for the standard coverage to pass this test.

-The net plan liability at the ICL is calculated as the allowed cost for enrollees that have total spending equal to the ICL during the plan year less the following values:
+The net plan liability at the ICL is calculated as the allowed cost up to the ICL for enrollees that have total spending greater than or equal to the ICL during the plan year less the following values:

 - i.
 Actuarial value of the proposed plan deductible - ii.
 Actuarial value of cost sharing (excluding the deductible) up to the ICL for enrollees exceeding the ICL.
-This amount is calculated from values entered in worksheet 6
+This amount is calculated from values entered in Worksheet 6